History of California Golden Bears football: Tom Holmoe era (1997–2001)

-Jeff Tedford and Cal's renaissance (2002 - 2012)
+Jeff Tedford era (2002–2012)

 During the last month of 2001 Holmoe was replaced by Jeff Tedford, previously a successful offensive coordinator for the Oregon Ducks.
 California began a renaissance under Tedford, who dramatically turned around the long-suffering program.
 Under him the Golden Bears posted eight consecutive winning seasons, a feat that had not been accomplished since the days of Pappy Waldorf.
 After being ruled ineligible for a bowl game in 2002 due to academic infractions under Holmoe, the Bears went on to appear in seven straight bowl games.
 Cal finished Tedford's first season going 7–5, their first winning season since 1993.
 The 2002 team defeated three nationally ranked opponents on the road for the first time in school history, including California's first win over conference foe Washington in 26 years, and won the annual Big Game against arch-rival Stanford for the first time in eight years.
 The 2003 team was led by a junior college transfer, and future NFL superstar Aaron Rodgers.
 The Golden Bears posted an 8–6 record, highlighted by a dramatic 34–31 triple-overtime victory over No. 3 ranked and eventual national co-champion USC.
 Bears were invited to the 2003 Insight Bowl, where they edged Virginia Tech 52–49.
 During that season Rodgers tied Cal's season record with five 300-yard games and set a Cal record for the lowest percentage of passes intercepted at 1.43%.

 In 2004, the Bears posted a 10–1 regular season with their only loss coming against the eventual national champion - USC, and finished the regular season ranked No. 4 in the nation.
 Running back J.J.
 Arrington set a Cal record gaining 2,018 total rushing yards, becoming only the third Pac-10 running to gain over 2,000 yards.
 Based on Cal's record the team was expected to receive an at-large BCS bowl berth, and play in the Rose Bowl for the first time since 1958.
 However, Mac Brown the coach of then lower ranked University of Texas, intensively lobbied both Coaches Poll and the Associated Press voters to change their ranking in the final week of the season.
 Even though Texas did not play and Cal won its final game, it was Texas that received more votes in the final poll and was invited to play in the Rose Bowl.
 The Longhorns went on to beat Michigan, while California was upset by lower ranked Texas Tech in the Holiday Bowl.
 Partially due to the lobbying controversy with California's BCS ranking, the AP poll withdrew from the BCS after that season.
-After the season, Rodgers decided to forgo his senior season to enter the 2005 NFL Draft.
+After the season, Rodgers decided to forgo his senior season to enter the 2005 NFL draft.
 He was drafted in the first round by the Green Bay Packers, while senior J.J.
 Arrington was drafted in the second round by Arizona Cardinals.